hari3112/AutoNav_TeachBot/README.md

-# mini-linorobot
+# AutoNav_TeachNot
+This project contributed to the TeachingAssistantBot by designing and implementing its autonomous navigation system.
+This involved setting up the mobile base and integrating it with algorithms that enable the bot to autonomously navigate to specified goals.
+The project focus was on ensuring the robot could move efficiently and accurately within its environment, laying the foundation for future enhancements such as NLP and speech recognition integration.
-This mini linorobot is a 2 wheel differential drive mobile robot which has been developed by following linorobot setup using Arduino-Mega 2560 in ROS-Noetic.
+This robot is a 2 wheel differential drive mobile robot which has been developed by following linorobot setup using Arduino-Mega 2560 in ROS-Noetic.
 Refer the linorobot from the link https://linorobot.org/